 - (1) Counsel.
 Upon motion and a showing of extreme hardship or exceptional circumstances, the clerk may exempt counsel in a particular case from the electronic filing requirements.
 If the clerk grants counsel an exemption, the clerk will determine the manner of filing and service. - (2) Sealed Documents.
-A sealed document or a document that is the subject of a motion to seal is exempt from the electronic filing requirement and must be filed with the clerk in the manner the court determines. - Oversized Documents.
+A sealed document or a document that is the subject of a motion to seal is exempt from the electronic filing requirement and must be filed with the clerk in the manner the court determines.
+Within 7 days after the sealed document is filed, a redacted version of the document must be electronically filed on the docket, unless the court orders otherwise." - (3) Oversized Documents.
 A document that exceeds 10 megabytes in size and cannot be reasonably divided into 10 or fewer separate parts, each not exceeding 10 megabytes in size, is exempt from the electronic filing requirement.
-The oversized document qualifying for the exemption must be filed on CD or DVD. - (A) Under this rule each volume of a multi-volume appendix constitutes a separate document.

-(B) If any one volume of a multi-volume appendix qualifies for exemption from electronic filing, the entire appendix must be filed on CD or DVD.
-Each volume of a multi-volume appendix included in a CD or DVD must be identified as a separate, clearly-labeled document.
-(Example: Vol. 1 (1-300); Vol 2 (301-600).)
+The oversized document qualifying for the exemption must be filed on CD or DVD. - (A) Under this rule each volume of a multi-volume appendix constitutes a separate document. - (B) If any one volume of a multi-volume appendix qualifies for exemption from electronic filing, the entire appendix must be filed on CD or DVD.
+Each volume of a multi-volume appendix included in a CD or DVD must be identified with the number of the volume, the page numbers included in the volume, and the total number of volumes.
+(Example: Vol. 1 of 3 (1-300); Vol. 2 of 3 (301-600).)